Assam’s Bidyut Kalita earns global acclaim at Wildlife Photographer of the Year 2025

 Kalita began his journey with a camera in 2018.
 Inspired by striking wildlife images taken by others, he picked up a beginner DSLR and quickly fell in love with the art.
 “Photography changed the way I see the world.
 It’s more than just a skill—it’s about patience, observation, and a deep respect for nature,” Kalita shared.

-Instead of venturing far for dramatic wildlife scenes, Kalita focused his lens on the world just outside his home in Assam’s Goalpara.
+Instead of venturing far for dramatic wildlife scenes, Kalita focused his lens on the world just outside his home in Goalpara, Assam.
 He spent countless hours studying local birds and insects, discovering moments of wonder in the ordinary.
 One such moment—captured inside his house—would become a turning point in his career: a potter wasp entering its mud nest with a caterpillar in its grasp.

 That very image earned Kalita a spot in the NHM’s prestigious exhibition, making him the only photographer from Assam selected this year.